 Upon his arrival at Pitt Law in 2002, Bratman developed and led a bar exam preparation initiative designed to increase the school’s bar passage rate.
 Three years later, he was among the first in the country to create and teach a for-credit bar exam preparation course as part of a law school curriculum.
-Bratman currently serves as a resource for students on matters related to bar admissions and bar exams, and also coordinates Pitt Law’s summer bar preparation program, PassTheBar.
+Bratman currently serves as a resource for students on matters related to bar admissions and bar exams, and also teaches in Pitt Law’s summer bar preparation program, PassTheBar.

 After graduating cum laude from Vanderbilt University Law School in 1993, Bratman served as law clerk to The Honorable Joel M. Feldman, United States Magistrate Judge, in the United States District Court for the Northern District of Georgia, and practiced law with the firm of Pursley, Howell, Lowery & Meeks in Atlanta.
 Professor Bratman began his teaching career in 1999 at the State University of New York at Buffalo Law School.
 He joined the faculty at Pitt Law in 2002.
 In 2011 – 2012 he served as Visiting Professor of Lawyering Skills at the University of the Pacific, McGeorge School of Law.